Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
 ENROLLMENT              | Integer[1-1000]   | The number of students in the course / section
 FINAL_GRADE             | String *SPECIAL*  | The final course grade of the Student.
 Entries are A,A-,B+,B,B-,C+,C,C-,D,F,I, or W (or null).
 If the student drops the course within the official drop/add window, the course grade field will be null.
+WITHDRAWL_DATE          | [ISO-8601,""]     | The date the student opted out from the course (blank if they did not drop the course).

 3) GRADES (LMS Gradebook Data) - grades.csv